rmind/libqsbr/README.md

   * Destroy the EBR object.

 * `int ebr_register(ebr_t *ebr)`
-  * Register the current thread for EBR synchronisation (typically, as a reader).
-Returns zero on success and -1 on failure.
+  * Register the current thread for EBR synchronisation (normally, as a reader).
+Returns 0 on success and -1 on failure.

 * `void ebr_enter(ebr_t *ebr)`
   * Mark the entrance to the critical path.
-Typically, this would be used by the readers when accessing some shared data; reclamation of the objects is guaranteed to not occur in the critical path.
+Typically, this would be used by the readers when accessing some shared data; reclamation of objects is guaranteed to not occur in the critical path.
+  * Note: the EBR mechanism is not limited to the concept of "objects".
+  It can be any form of reference to the globally shared data.

 * `void ebr_exit(ebr_t *ebr)`
-  * Mark the exist of the critical path.
-Typically, after this point, reclamation may occur on some form of reference on shared data is acquired by the reader.
+  * Mark the exit of the critical path.
+Reclamation of the shared data may occur after this point.

 * `bool ebr_sync(ebr_t *ebr, unsigned *gc_epoch)`
   * Attempt to synchronise and announce a new epoch.
-If a new epoch is announced, returns `true`.
-In any case, the _epoch_ available for reclamation is returned.
+Returns `true` if a new epoch is announced and `false` otherwise.
+In either case, the _epoch_ available for reclamation is returned.
 The number of epochs is defined by the `EBR_EPOCHS` constant and the epoch value is `0 <= epoch < EBR_EPOCHS`.
-  Note: the synchronisation points must be serialised (e.g. if there are multiple G/C workers or other writers); typically, calls to the `ebr_staging_epoch` and `ebr_gc_epoch` would be a part of the same serialised path.
+  * The synchronisation points must be serialised (e.g. if there are multiple G/C workers or other writers).
+Generally, calls to `ebr_staging_epoch` and `ebr_gc_epoch` would be a part of the same serialised path.

 * `unsigned ebr_staging_epoch(ebr_t *ebr)`
-  * Returns an _epoch_ where objects can be staged for for reclamation.
+  * Returns an _epoch_ where objects can be staged for reclamation.
-  This can be used as reference value for the pending queue/tag, used to postpone the reclamation until this epoch becomes available for G/C.
+  This can be used as a reference value for the pending queue/tag, used to postpone the reclamation until this epoch becomes available for G/C.
-  Note that this function would typically be serialised together with the `ebr_sync` calls.
+  Note that this function would normally be serialised together with the `ebr_sync` calls.

 * `unsigned ebr_gc_epoch(ebr_t *ebr)`
   * Returns the _epoch_ available for reclamation, i.e. the epoch where it is guaranteed that the objects are safe to be destroyed.
-The _epoch_ value shall be the same as returned by the last successful `ebr_sync` call.
-Note that these two functions would typically require the same form of serialisation.
+The _epoch_ value will be the same as returned by the last successful `ebr_sync` call.
+Note that these two functions would require the same form of serialisation.

 ## G/C API